 The rain softens.
 Clouds lift.
 The moon reclaims the night sky.

 Wait!
 There’s more!
 Want to win one of my e-books?

 – Young Man with Camera, featuring striking photographs by David Wyman.

-– Hana’s Suitcase, the acclaimed stage adaptation of the beloved bestseller by Karen Levin
+– Hana’s Suitcase on Stage, the acclaimed stage adaptation of the beloved bestseller by Karen Levin

 Count me in for this #YASH giveaway from @emilsher: YA fiction, non-fiction and picture books! http://emilsher.com/yash/

 Remember, a retweet won’t make you eligible for the draw.
 You have to sign on as a follower.
 I’ll draw three names from amongst my newly-minted faithful followers for one of the following prizes:

 I’ll announce the names of the three winners on my Twitter feed.